jonathanbatty/impact/packages/stata/README.md

 The command processes `"events.dta"` and produces an output dataset containing the original identifier and indicators.
 The output remains at the same row level as the input dataset.
 Repeated patient identifiers are retained and are not collapsed or aggregated.
-The `summary` option prints the number of matched codes for each selected coding system.

 `multimorbidity` adds the following additional multimorbidity-relevant variables: